Melinda Rankin: Texas

-In 1847, she removed to Texas where she taught at the Huntsville Male and Female Academy and became a writer for publications of religious article.
+In 1847, she moved to Texas, where she taught at the Huntsville Male and Female Academy and became a writer for publications of religious article.
 With Rev. W. Adair, she opened a school at Cincinnati, Texas, in 1848.
 In Walker County, Texas, she wrote the introduction to her book, Texas in 1850 (1850).

 In 1852, she settled at Brownsville, Texas, on the U.S. side of the Rio Grande, opposite Matamoras, Mexico.
 The outlook was not pleasant.
 With difficulty she found shelter, for there were no hotels.
 She succeeded in renting two rooms — one for a bedroom, the other for a school.
 She had no furniture, but a Mexican woman brought her a cot, an American sent her a pillow, and a German woman said she would cook her meals.
 In 1854, with the support of the Presbyterian Board of Education, she opened a school, Rio Grande Female Institute, for Mexican girls, many of whom were orphans.
 This prospered beyond her expectations.